I’ve been using vcsh for a few months now and am very happy with it.

 This morning before heading into work I finally did.
 I had been turned

-off because what it did was dump *
+off because what it did was dump * followed by a line for each tracked

-file negating that frst line: !/tracked/file
+file negating that frst line: !/tracked/file.
+This was rather ugly but

 this morning I very belatedly realised that I could edit it and I could